|Nutritional Guidelines (per serving)|

 Combine ginger, yeast, and sugar in 1/3 cup warm water.
 Let yeast stand (proof) for about 10 minutes.

-Using a food processor fitted with a metal blade, combine yeast mixture, 1 cup warm water, honey and all-purpose gluten-free flour mix and pulse several times, just until well combined.
+Using a food processor fitted with a metal blade, combine yeast mixture, 1 cup warm water, honey, and all-purpose gluten-free flour mix and pulse several times, just until well combined.

-In a small bowl whisk buckwheat flour with salt and pour into food processor bowl.
+In a small bowl whisk buckwheat flour with salt and pour into the food processor bowl.
 Add vegetable shortening and pulse several more times, just until the batter is combined and smooth.